Sapient-Predictive-Analytics/Data-Driven_Catalyst/Using_AI.md

 LeRF combines the ability to reconstruct a 3D scene from a handful of still images using Neural Radiance Fields (NeRF) with LLMs, allowing easy searching of a 3D scene using natural language.
 The models and code are open source but currently without a license, and so not yet commercially usable.

+**Challenges faced by traditional LLM architecture**

+Traditional large language models (LLMs) have several limitations.
+They often lack access to external data sources, so they can't retrieve or interact with up-to-date information, which limits their effectiveness for tasks requiring current data.

+Traditional LLMs also don't support real-time data capabilities.
+They rely solely on pre-existing knowledge and cannot update or fetch new information on the fly, making them less useful in scenarios needing timely data.

+Additionally, traditional LLMs can be expensive to deploy and maintain due to high infrastructure costs, making them less accessible for smaller organizations or individual developers.

+LangChain overcomes these issues by integrating with various external data sources, enabling real-time data access, and offering a more cost-effective and flexible solution, making it a superior choice for advanced AI applications**.**